VictorBoutin/HOTS/README.md

 # HOTS

 ## Installation
-To Install the HOTS library, only move where the setup.py is and type : "python3 setup.py install"
+To Install the HOTS library, only move where the setup.py is and type : "pip3 install -e ."